Loading...

 Beginners — the camber profile demands some technique.
 Deep powder devotees.
 Riders who want a dedicated freeride or carving board.

-The Custom is best for riders who want one board for the entire season. advancing intermediates to advanced riders who carv.
-The D.O.A. is best for riders who want one board that does 90% of everything well. park riders who also rip groomers. side .
+The Custom is best for riders who want one board for the entire season.
+The D.O.A. is best for riders who want one board that does 90% of everything well. park riders who also rip groomers. side hit hunters.
 The right choice depends on your primary terrain, ability level, and riding style.

 The Burton Custom scores highest in Stability at 7/10, making it the strongest all-mountain option.
-It handles groomers, chop, and variable conditions without losing composure, so it's the best single-ski choice for skiers who want one pair for the whole mountain.
+It handles groomers, chop, and variable conditions without losing composure, so it's the best single-snowboard choice for riders who want one board for the whole mountain.

 The CAPiTA D.O.A. is the most forgiving option with a Forgiveness score of 7/10.
-It doesn't punish imperfect technique, making it the easiest ski to progress on among these.
-Great for skiers in their first few seasons who want a ski that works as they improve.
+It doesn't punish imperfect technique, making it the easiest snowboard to progress on among these.